Skip to main content

 An explanation of the Double Dispatching design pattern in Smalltalk.
 This OOP technique elegantly solves polymorphism with parameters by reducing uncertainty step-by-step through secondary method dispatch, replacing conditional constructs with robust polymorphic code.

-Pexeso (Voice-Controlled Memory Game)
+Pexeso (Voice-Controlled Memory Game) Completed

 Pexeso game screenshot